A burrito on a plate with guacamole and sour cream

 Home fries are a true staple of American diner cooking — a humble side dish with a long history on breakfast plates across the country.
 Their roots trace back to early American cooking, when leftover potatoes were repurposed into hearty skillet dishes.
 Chefs love 'total utilization'!

 As diners and lunch counters became part of everyday life in the early 20th century, delicious, rustic home fries evolved into the crisp, griddled potatoes we now associate with as part of proper American 'eggs anyway' breakfast.
+Marketing at it's best!

-This blog is a celebration of that craft — potatoes cooked with care, patience, and respect for one of the great classics of diner cuisine.
+It's all about respect for one of the great classics of diner cuisine.

 Home Fries